k-rheault/agentic-ai-with-semantic-kernel/README.md

 ```

 > [!Note]
-> This repository compliments the following YouTube video:
+> This repository compliments the following YouTube video: [Build an AI Agent that Controls Your App UI](https://youtu.be/_gpqHKWqbwA)